lucasvallejodev/marvel-characters/README.md

 ## Some improvements that can be made
 - Use of lazy loading for images, in order to avoid some glitches when the component is rendered by not the image.
 - Use of a css pre-processor for helping with the use of CSS variables.
+- Improve the card responsiveness using the grid system to control the amount of cards that the list will display.
+- Test more in dept, using diferent types of mocks for different types of situations.

 ## Some used libraries
-- `react-query`: To manage cache and data fetching.
+- `@tanstack/react-query`: To manage cache and data fetching.
 - `react-router-dom`: Used for routing in the application.
 - `@testing-library/react`: Used for testing React components.
 - `vitest`: Used as the unit testing framework.